kubernetes/enhancements/keps/sig-scheduling/20190317-non-preempting-priorityclass.md

 ## Summary

-[PriorityClasses](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) are a beta feature, which impact the scheduling and eviction of pods.
+[PriorityClasses](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) are a GA feature as on 1.14, which impact the scheduling and eviction of pods.
 Pods will be scheduled according to descending priority.
-If a pod cannot be scheduled due to insufficient resources, lower-priority pods will be descheduled to make room.
+If a pod cannot be scheduled due to insufficient resources, lower-priority pods will be descheduled ("preempted") to make room.

-This proposal makes the pre-empting (descheduling) behavior optional, by adding a new field to PriorityClasses.
+This proposal makes the preempting behavior optional for a PriorityClass, by adding a new field to PriorityClasses.
-If a PriorityClass does not have preemption enabled, the scheduler will not preempt pods in order to schedule a pod of that priority.
+If a PriorityClass does not have preemption enabled, a pod of that PriorityClass will not trigger preemption of other pods.

 ## Motivation